trigaten/Learn_Prompting/docs/intro.md

 ---
 # Welcome

-Welcome to this course on Prompt Engineering!
+Welcome to this course on prompt engineering!

-I like to think of Prompt Engineering (PE) as "**How to talk to AI to get it to do what you want**".
+I like to think of prompt engineering (PE) as: **How to talk to AI to get it to do what you want**.

-With many of the recent advances in AI, this has become a particularly important skill.
+With many of the recent advances in artificial intelligence (AI), this has become a particularly important skill.
-This course focuses on applied prompt engineering techniques.
-Minimal knowledge of machine learning is expected; if you have no idea what any of this stuff means, read the next page.
+This course focuses on applied PE techniques.
+Minimal knowledge of machine learning is expected.
+If you have no idea what any of this stuff means, read the Introduction in Basics.

 ## The single most important part of this course is your feedback!
 If you have any questions, comments, or suggestions, please make an **[issue](https://github.com/trigaten/Learn_Prompting/issues/new/choose)**, email me at learnprompting@gmail.com, or reach out over [Discord](https://learnprompting.org/discord)/[Twitter](https://twitter.com/learn_prompting).

 Even the smallest amount of feedback is very helpful!

-## Course Philosophy
+## Course philosophy

 **Quick Iterations** - Since new PE content is published almost daily, I will update this course frequently with short articles about new techniques.
 Let me know what you want to hear more about!

-Part of this philosophy is **error iteration**; if you ever see something that you don't quite understand, even something small, that's on me. **Please make an [issue](https://github.com/trigaten/Learn_Prompting/issues/new/choose)**!
+Part of this philosophy is **error iteration**.
+If you ever see something that you don't quite understand, even something small, that's on me. **Please make an [issue](https://github.com/trigaten/Learn_Prompting/issues/new/choose)**!

 **Focus on Practicality** - I will focus on applied, practical techniques that you can use immediately for your applications.

-**Examples ASAP** - I try to put examples in the articles as soon as possible, so that you can get a feel for the techniques as soon as possible.
+**Examples ASAP** - I try to put examples in the articles as soon as possible, so you can get a feel for the techniques as soon as possible.

-I'll philosophize more about this when I have time to 😊
+I'll philosophize more about this when I have time 😊

 ## How to read